Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Additional experiments on tabular data

-In this section we provide evidence that the shortcoming of uncertainty sampling that we identify in this paper also extends to other active learning strategies that try to balance exploration and exploitation.
-In particular, we focus on an $\eps$-greedy strategy which samples points using uncertainty with probability $1-\eps$, and samples points uniformly at random with probability $\eps$.
-Hence, this approach combines selecting informative samples via uncertainty sampling with collecting a labeled set that is representative of the training distribution.
+In this section we provide evidence that the shortcoming of margin-based sampling that we identify in this paper also extends to other active learning strategies that try to balance exploration and exploitation.
+In particular, we focus on an $\eps$-greedy strategy which selects points using margin-based sampling with probability $1-\eps$, and samples points uniformly at random with probability $\eps$.
+Hence, this approach combines selecting informative samples via M-AL with collecting a labeled set that is representative of the training distribution.
 This strategy resembles the works of \citet{brinker03, huang14, yang15, gissin19, shui20}.

-First, we note that for oracle uncertainty sampling, the $\eps$-greedy strategy is equivalent to simply selecting a larger uniform seed set, since the queries are independent of each other when we use oracle uncertainty.
-Therefore, for a fixed query budget $\nlab$, the $\eps$-greedy strategy with oracle uncertainty is identical to regular oracle uncertainty sampling where $\nseed = \eps \cdot \nlab$.
-We conclude that the results in Section~\ref{sec:appendix_larger_seed}, and more specifically Figure~\ref{fig:larger_seed_oracle}, show that the $\eps$-greedy strategy performs worse than uniform sampling when using oracle uncertainty.
+First, we note that for oracle M-AL, the $\eps$-greedy strategy is equivalent to simply selecting a larger uniform seed set, since the queries are independent of each other when we use the oracle margin.
+Therefore, for a fixed query budget $\nlab$, the $\eps$-greedy strategy with oracle M-AL is identical to regular oracle M-AL sampling where $\nseed = \eps \cdot \nlab$.
+We conclude that the results in Section~\ref{sec:appendix_larger_seed}, and more specifically Figure~\ref{fig:larger_seed_oracle}, show that the $\eps$-greedy strategy performs worse than uniform sampling when using oracle M-AL.

-Finally, we check whether the $\eps$-greedy strategy using the uncertainty of the empirical predictor $\thetahat$ is also detrimental compared to passive learning.
+Finally, we check whether the $\eps$-greedy strategy using the margin of the empirical predictor $\thetahat$ is also detrimental compared to passive learning.
 We notice in Figure~\ref{fig:eps_greedy} that for different values of $\eps$, active learning continues to perform worse than passive learning.
-Varying $\eps$ between $0$ and $1$ effectively interpolates between vanilla uncertainty sampling and uniform sampling.
+Varying $\eps$ between $0$ and $1$ effectively interpolates between vanilla margin-based sampling and uniform sampling.